The Aviation Law Review: Denmark

 Under Danish law, product liability is governed by two different sets of rules.
-Personal injuries and damage to consumer goods is governed by the Product Safety Act (which is based upon the Product Safety Directive 85/374) while damage to business goods is governed by the principles on tort established through case law.
+Personal injuries and damage to consumer goods are governed by the Product Safety Act (which is based upon the Product Safety Directive 85/374) while damage to business goods is governed by the principles of tort established through case law.

 However, the manufacturer will not be liable if it can establish that:

 - it did not put the product into circulation;